1-800-550-5538

 Use A Savings App

-There are so many Apps out there it gets a bit overwhelming at times however having a specific savings app might be the best way to help you save money.
+There are so many Apps out there that it can get a bit overwhelming at times; however, having a specific savings app might be the best way to help you save money.
 Seeing your money grow and potential opportunities to save money might be a big help during the process.

 Get A Roommate

-This might be the best thing you can do to save more money each month.
-If your monthly rent for a one-bedroom apartment is $1500 per month, look at getting a two-bedroom or three-bedroom apartment with someone.
+This might be the best way to save money each month.
+If your monthly rent for a one-bedroom apartment is $1500, look at getting a two-bedroom or three-bedroom apartment with someone.
 You might see a savings of $500 or more per month!

 Apply For A Higher Paying Job

-Are you currently underpaid for the job you do?
-You might want to consider at least looking for a new job to increase your monthly income.
+Are you currently underpaid for your job?
+You might consider looking for a new job to increase your monthly income.
 With a higher monthly income, you’ll be able to save more money each month.

 Have A Side Gig